mosessky/STA250_W2014/hw2/readme.md

 When I use the first method, I notice that there was an oppurtunity to start a thread pool to complete the same work.
 Hence, I wrote a thread pool java application (simpleThreadPool.java).
 With manually twisting the total number of threads inside the thread pool, I get faster computation time.

-Results from Delays.class byte codes:
+Results from simpleThreadPool.class byte codes:
 --------------------------------------------
 Mean: 6.566436